RoboSparrow/Css3dSphere/readme.md

 * A variation of [PaulHeye's excellent segmented CSS sphere](http://paulrhayes.com/experiments/sphere/)

-License: MIT
+License: MIT.
 Note that this is a playground and not as a serious project.
 Anything can change (and break).
-I and may not provide active support and maintenace.
+I may not provide active support and maintenace.
-I appreciate however suggestions and pull requests if you think things can be done better.
+I appreciate however suggestions and pull requests, if you think things can be done better.

 ##Features: